Transatlantic and British Isles Circumnavigation Cruise (Part 1)

 Our flight from Atlanta to San Diego landed Friday night March 9th.
 When we stepped outside the terminal to hail a cab the cold air, in the mid-fifties, really surprised us.
 A little homework would have prepared us.
 We were way too focused on where we were going, and not on where we were starting.
 Lesson learned.
 We spent the night at the Marriott Courtyard Hotel Liberty Station not far from the airport.
 Our brief stay was comfortable and the hotel’s close proximity to the cruise terminal allowed us to sleep in the next day.
 If we ever cruise from San Diego again, we’ll certainly plan on staying here.

-Five Day Run to Hawaii
+Five-Day Run to Hawaii

 The ship offered all kinds of activities to keep us happily occupied during the many days at sea we had on this voyage.
-My absolute favorite were the photography classes the ship’s photography shop offered.
+My absolute favorite was the photography classes the ship’s photography shop offered.
 Our instructor, Justin, did an amazing job of teaching the many novices, especially me.
 I learned to compose photographs and take better portraits.
 My photos show a definite improvement over the course of the cruise.

 Well before we left on this cruise I offered to teach an introduction to bourbon class to my fellow cruisers.
 Twenty-three people took me up on my offer, and the ship’s activity team provided outstanding support.
-I was limited to a one time shot, so I elected to cover more information than I should have. yet another lesson learned.
+I was limited to a one-time shot, so I elected to cover more information than I should have. yet another lesson learned.
 90 minutes was way too long.
-Next time, and I hope I will have a next time, I intend to break the seminar down into to multiple components, or if time is again limited I’ll keep the information pared down to the bare minimum.
+Next time, and I hope I will have a next time, I intend to break the seminar down into multiple components, or if time is again limited I’ll keep the information pared down to the bare minimum.
 Nevertheless, the seminar was well received.
 A major plus was the opportunity to make new friends.
 I would often meet with some of them in the Billboard Onboard lounge for happy hour drinks.

-One of my go to bourbons
+One of my go-to bourbons

 I was disappointed to see that the ship’s bourbon selection was limited.
-My go to selections on the cruise were Knob Creek and Wild Turkey 101.
+My go-to selections on the cruise were Knob Creek and Wild Turkey 101.
 Both are solid bourbons and served me well throughout the cruise.
 I also enjoyed the Knob Creek Rye on many occasions.
 In addition to whiskey, I enjoyed Margaritas and, for the first time, I tried a Bloody Mary.
 One of the benefits we enjoyed on this cruise was nearly unlimited drinks within a specified price range.
 This worked well for whiskey and mixed drinks, but our wine selection was extremely narrow.
 We received this benefit as a bonus for booking the cruise.
 Based on our experience we do not plan on purchasing one of these packages on a future cruise.
 We can do better buying on our own from the full range of the ship’s bars and wine list.

 Touring Hawaii